 The following article is for those who are not using a marketplace like Amazon.
 I’m not an Amazon expert nor do I play one on TV.

-Let me start by saying that I have mixed feelings on brand names in the product title.
+Let me start by saying that I have mixed feelings about brand names in the product title.

 The simple answer is to include the brand name in your product title if there is a search volume for [brand] [product].